superv1s0r/.config/README.md

 # Configs
-Configs for all programs I got on my Linux
+Configs for all programs I got on my ArchLinux btw

 # Nvim